RPT-Wealthy may defer income, curb some spending after US cliff deal

 In the final months of last year, Robert Fross, co-owner of Fross & Fross Wealth Management in The Villages, Florida, had several clients insist on moving all of their investments into cash for fear that lawmakers’ inability to come to a budget deal would cause a “financial Armageddon.”
 The firm manages $350 million in client assets, mostly for retirees.

 Fross said he had no trouble Wednesday coaxing those clients back into equities.
-But, he and other advisers say they are cautioning clients to expect volatility - including big market swings during what are likely to be contentious debates in Congress over spending cuts and the debt limit.
+But, he and other advisers say they’re cautioning clients to expect volatility - including big market swings during what are likely to be contentious debates in Congress over spending cuts and the debt limit.

 The last time the debt ceiling was debated, in the summer of 2011, the Dow Jones industrial average saw several days in a row of 400-plus point swings.